Sensitivity to longitudinal vector boson scattering and doubly-charged Higgs boson production in $\mathbf{W^\pm W^\pm jj}$ at future hadron colliders: Event Simulation

 \section{Event Simulation}

-The $W^\pm W^\pm jj$ events are modeled at leading order in QCD using the Monte Carlo event generator \MadGraph version 3.1.1 \cite{Madgraph:2014,BuarqueFranzosi:2019boy} with the NNPDF2.3 PDF set \cite{PDFSets:2013} interfaced with PYTHIA version 8 \cite{PYTHIA8:2015} for parton showering.
+Signal events are modeled at leading order (LO) in QCD using the Monte Carlo event generator \MadGraph version 3.4.1 \cite{Madgraph:2014,BuarqueFranzosi:2019boy} with the next-to-next-to-LO (NNLO) hessian NNPDF3.1 parton distribution function (PDF) set \cite{PDFSets:2013} interfaced with PYTHIA version 8.306 \cite{PYTHIA8:2015} for parton showering.
 Events where either both W bosons are longitudinally polarized (\ssWWVBSLL~events), both W bosons are transversely polarized (\ssWWVBSTT~events), or those where one of the W bosons is longitudinally polarized and the other is transversely polarized (\ssWWVBSLT~events) are generated separately.

+Recent calculations of the fixed-order next-to-LO (NLO) EW and QCD corrections for the production of polarized EW \ssWWVBS~at $\sqrt{s}=13$ TeV show a significant reduction of the LO cross sections~\cite{Denner:2024tlu}.
+The corrections reduce the cross sections by approximately 10\% (15\%) for the \ssWWVBSLL~(\ssWWVBSTT) process in a typical fiducial region used by the ATLAS and CMS Collaborations.
+The corrections are larger in high-energy tails of distributions, but are not available at center-of-mass energies considered here and the investigation of the impact of the higher order corrections for these processes is beyond the scope of this work.
+However, the EW corrections for the unpolarized \ssWWVBS~production have been computed at $\sqrt{s}=27$ TeV~\cite{Azzi:2019yne} and are only a few percent larger compared to predictions at 13 TeV.

-Background processes considered in this analysis include the production of \ssWWVBS~ via the strong interaction, the production of $WZjj$ via the electroweak and strong interactions, and the production of $tl^+l^- j$, referred to as tZq.
+Background processes considered in this analysis include the production of \ssWWVBS~ via the strong interaction, the production of \WZVBS~via the electroweak and strong interactions, and the production of $\mathrm{t}\ell^+\ell^- \mathrm{j}$, referred to as tZq.
 These processes are simulated with \MadGraph~as well.

+The FCC-hh detector requires unprecedented timing and spatial resolution to mitigate the effects of up to 1000 $pp$ interactions per bunch crossing (pile-up).
+High-precision tracking and calorimetry systems in the forward region will extend the pseudorapidity coverage up to $|\eta| < 6$~\cite{FCC:2018vvp, Aleksa:2019pvl}.
+The performance of the baseline FCC-hh detector is parameterized within the Delphes framework~\cite{deFavereau:2013fsa, DELPHES:FCChh-card}, using dedicated simulations to determine the electromagnetic and hadronic calorimeter resolutions, as well as the tracking performance~\cite{Selvaggi:2717698}.
+The reconstruction and identification efficiencies, along with the energy and momentum resolutions for electrons and muons, closely follow the performance achieved at the LHC.
+A simplified particle-flow algorithm is employed to form particle candidates, which are then used for jet clustering and the calculation of the missing transverse momentum.
+This FCC-hh benchmark Delphes detector card~\cite{DELPHES:FCChh-card} is used to simulate detector effects for all signal and background samples considered in this study.
+A detailed description of the detector parameters can be found in Ref.~\cite{Selvaggi:2717698}.

+It should be noted that pile-up effects are not included in the Delphes FCC-hh detector description and are not part of the event simulation.
+For the purposes of this study, it is assumed that pile-up can be mitigated in future analyses by using precise timing detectors and advanced pile-up rejection algorithms.